lowell-monis/lowell-monis/README.md

 - 🧬 Computational Research in Liver Lobule Modeling
 - 🤖 Machine Learning Research in Spatial Transcriptomics

 💡 I believe in the power of data to transform policy-making and create meaningful social change.
-Whether it's analyzing legislative patterns, conducting voter behavior studies, or developing ML solutions for sustainable agriculture, I'm always excited to tackle challenges at the intersection of technology and society!
+Whether analyzing legislative patterns, conducting voter behavior studies, or developing ML solutions for sustainable agriculture, I'm always excited to tackle challenges at the intersection of technology and society!

 Let's connect and build something amazing together! 🤝
 ## 🌐 Socials: